Standard Abdominoplasty with a “Floated Umbilicus”

 The beauty of a “mini-abdominoplasty” is that there is no scar around the umbilicus.
 The same holds true here.
 The difference is that the indication for a “mini-abdominoplasty” is when there is no excess skin above the umbilicus AND the abdominal muscles are not lax in the upper abdomen.
 With a “mini-abdominoplasty”, neither excess upper abdominal skin nor muscle weakness can be addressed.
 However, with a standard abdominoplasty with an umbilical float, both problems can be addressed.
 A word of caution: if you underestimate the degree of excess upper abdominal skin, then the umbilicus will end up a lot lower on the abdomen then you want and you will need to accept some upper abdominal skin excess by re-attaching the umbilicus higher than it would naturally lie with the abdominal skin flap pulled down at proper stretch.

 There are other alternatives here.
 You can perform a standard abdominoplasty with umbilcal re-positioning and make the waist crease incision a lot higher and then there will be no vertical scar.
 Of course, the waist crease incision will now span across the lower abdomen considerably higher than the waistline of your clothing.
-Or, you can sit the patient up to permit the removal of more skin so as to encompass the hole around the umbilicus and close the wound with the patient in the sitting position, risking wound separation, loss of lower abdominal skin and significant wound healing complications and a few weeks until the patient can stand upright, not to mention a flat, shapeless abdomen.
+Or, you can sit the patient up to permit the removal of more skin so as to encompass the hole around the umbilicus and close the wound with the patient in the sitting position.
+This will place the wound under a great deal of tension, increasing the risk of wound separation, loss of lower abdominal skin and significant wound healing complications and a few weeks until the patient can stand upright, not to mention a flat, shapeless abdomen.
 Well, I didn’t say that these were good options, did I???